NuZondar/NU180/README.md

 # NU180
-A reverse-engineered replacement for the U180 hybrid in the HPAC 3458A DVM.
+A reverse-engineered replacement for the U180 hybrid in the Hewlett-Packard / Agilent / Keysight 3458A DVM.